Harrison (knee) won't carry an injury designation into Sunday's game against the Panthers, Michael DiRocco of ESPN.com reports.

 Harrison suggested that he probably wouldn't have ended up on injured reserve if it wasn't so late in the season, indicating that his knee issue is relatively minor in nature.
 He should be good to go by the time workouts fire up next summer, barring a setback of some kind.

 Harrison sustained the knee injury in Sunday's loss to the Redskins and was unable to return.
-The Jaguars waived veteran Barry Church -- who started the first 11 games of the season at strong safety -- on Friday, leaving little remaining depth at safety.
-Jarrod Wilson replaced Harrison but was also forced from the game with an ankle injury, which could force the team to bring in additional depth, depending on the severity.
+The Jaguars waived veteran Barry Church -- who started the first 11 games of the season at strong safety -- on Friday, leaving little remaining depth at the position.
+Jarrod Wilson replaced Harrison but exited the game with an ankle injury, which could force the team to bring in additional safety depth, depending on the severity of the issue.

-Harrison won't return to Sunday's game against the Redskins after suffering a knee injury, tad reports.
+Harrison won't return to Sunday's game against the Redskins after suffering a knee injury.

 Harrison was initially considered questionable to return before being downgraded to out.
 Cody Davis has taken over at strong safety, as Harrison's replacement Jarrod Wilson also exited with an ankle injury.